davidmbochi/spring-civo-cloud/README.md

 metadata:
   resourceVersion: ""
 ```
-To create a deployment on Civo Kubernetes cluster, use the following command.
+To create a deployment on the Civo Kubernetes cluster, use the following command.

 ```bash
 kubectl apply -f deployment.yaml
 ```

-## Create service defination file
+## Create a service definition file
-The *service.yaml* file defination file is provided at the root of the application.
+The *service.yaml* file definition file is provided at the root of the application.
 Here is the configuration:

 ```yaml
 apiVersion: v1